KAN/H: Kolmogorov-Arnold Network using Haar-like bases

 \subsection{Haar system}

-The Haar system is an orthogonal basis set in function space, and is used specifically to represent functions on the interval $[0, 1)$.
-The Haar system consists wavelet functions.
-Haar systems are widely used in fields such as signal processing and image processing, and are particularly effective in data compression and noise removal.
+The Haar system is an orthogonal basis set used to represent functions on the interval $[0, 1)$.
+It consists of wavelet functions and is widely used in signal processing, image processing, data compression, and noise removal.

-The Haar system can be extended to deal with 2 or more dimensional argument.
-Since the number of bases increases exponentially as the number of dimensions increases, however, precise function approximation is difficult for high-dimensional cases.
-For this reason, this paper only deals with the 1-dimensional Haar system and its variant.
+While the Haar system can be extended to two or more dimensions, the number of bases grows exponentially with dimension, making high-precision approximation difficult in high dimensions.
+Therefore, this paper focuses on the one-dimensional Haar system and its variants.

-Let $\Phi'$ be the Haar system. $\Phi'$ can be defined as follows:
+Let $\Psi'$ be the Haar system. $\Psi'$ can be defined as follows:

 When the domain is limited to the interval $[0,1)$, the Haar system has a hierarchical structure, which can be easily understood by thinking of it as a binary tree, as shown in Fig.~\ref{fig:Haar}.
 In this case, $j$ in the index $(j,k)$ represents the depth, and $k$ represents the position at that depth. $j\ge0$ and $k\ge0$, and $k<2^j$ for $j>0$.
 In particular, we can interpret $k$ as a binary number and use it as an index to traverse the tree.
 Alternatively, we can use $2^j + k$ as an index.
-Here, we can take advantage of the following properties: \begin{itemize} \item the indices of the child nodes of $(j,k)$ (other than the root) are $(j+1, 2k)$ and $(j+1, 2k+1)$, which are obtained by adding one bit after $k$; \item each basis at each depth $j$ covers the domain $[0,1)$ without overlap; \item the support of a parent node (other than the root) $(j,k)$ is divided into two equal parts, the first half and the second half, and is covered by the support of each child node; \item the basis whose support includes the argument $x$ is found on the path traversing the tree down from the root, interpreting $x$ as a binary index; the function value in function approximation using a Haar system is the weighted sum of these. \end{itemize}
+Here, we can take advantage of the following properties: \begin{itemize} \item the child nodes of $(j,k)$ (other than the root) have indices $(j+1, 2k)$ and $(j+1, 2k+1)$, obtained by appending one bit to $k$; \item each basis at depth $j$ covers the domain $[0,1)$ without overlap; \item the support of parent node $(j,k)$ is bisected into the supports of its child nodes; \item all bases whose support contains $x$ lie on the path from the root to $x$ (when $x$ is interpreted as a binary index); the function value in Haar approximation is the weighted sum of these bases. \end{itemize}